mpegia/3DMSE/README.md

 This work was supported by the Horizon Europe research and innovation programme under grant agreement HE-101070250 XRECO.

-If you use this code or framework in your research, please cite the original MuseHash paper:
+If you use this code or framework in your research, please cite the original MuseHash paper https://github.com/mpegia/MuseHash/tree/main and the following work:

 ```bibtex
 @inproceedings{pegia20243dmse,